ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 # 4. Verifying Client Properties in SmartACE

-In our [previous tutorial](3_transactions.md), we used SmartACE to identify ownerships exploit in a simple smart contract.
-We concluded the post by fixing the bug, and proving its absence for executions of two clients.
-In practice, we would like to prove that the property now holds for any number of clients.
+In our [previous tutorial](3_transactions.md), we used SmartACE to identify ownership exploits in a simple smart contract.
+We concluded the tutorial by fixing the bug, and proving its absence for executions with two clients.
+However, a real developer would want to verify the property holds for any number of clients.
 This is known as the parameterized model checking problem, and in SmartACE, we solve it through local reasoning.

-Informally, the parameterized model checking problem asks if a property about clients is invariant for any number of clients.
-Local reasoning allows us to solve the parameterized model checking problem with only a fixed number of clients.
+Informally, the parameterized model checking problem asks whether a property about clients is invariant for any number of clients.
+Local reasoning allows us to reduce the parameterized model checking problem to a model with a fixed number of clients.
 In this tutorial, we will return to the `Fund` and `Manager` [example](3_transactions.md), and show that its proof certificate extends to any number of clients.
-In later tutorials we will extend our technique to clients which store data in mappings.
+In the following tutorials, we will extend our technique to contracts with mappings of client data.

 ## The Contract and Property

-We now return to the `Manager` bundle.
-In this new version, we have added an `ownerOnly()` modifier to the protected interfaces of `Fund`.
-We have replaced `claim()` with `releaseTo(address _new)`, so that ownership must be passed on by the previous owner.
-As before, the fund should remain closed until `Manager.openFund()` is called.
+We now return to the `Manager` bundle given below.
+As before, we have two smart contracts: `Fund` and `Manager`.
+The `Manager` constructs a new `Fund`, for which it is is initially its owner.
+The `Manager` exposes a single method, `openFund()`, which allows clients to deposit Ether into `Fund`.
+To fix the ownership exploit in the previous example, we have added an `ownerOnly()` modifier to the protected interfaces of `Fund`, and have replaced `claim()` with `releaseTo(_new)` so that `Manager` must approve ownership transfers.

 ```solidity
 contract Fund {